Ferry from Valencia to Ibiza

 The ferries connecting Valencia and Ibiza offer a range of modern amenities and services, ensuring a comfortable and relaxed journey.
 Onboard most ferries, you’ll typically find:

-• Seating in air-conditioned lounges and on spacious decks
+• Air-conditioned lounges and on spacious outdoor decks

 • Restaurants and snack bars